 1. Press and hold the Shift key.

 2. Click on an empty space in a staff and drag it up or down with the mouse.

-Note: To alter the spacing above just one staff line in a particular system, see Breaks and spacers.
+Note: To alter the spacing above just one staff line in a particular system, see Zalomení a odstupy.

-Changes the size of a staff and all associated elements, as a percentage (to adjust the overall score size, use Scaling from the Layout→Page Settings… menu).
+Changes the size of the selected staff and all associated elements, as a percentage (to adjust the overall score size, use Scaling from the Layout→Page Settings… menu).

 Whether the staff clef will be shown.

 Show time signature